 The element cvrf:Note is a place to put all manner of text blobs related to the document as a whole.
 It can be a concise summary of the overall document or a more compartmentalized and area-specific textual discussion.
-Depending on the need, there can be zero, one, or several Note elements in a given CVRF document.
+Depending on the need, there can be zero, one, or several Note elements in a given CSAF CVRF document.

 The note should contain a compartmentalized textual discussion constrained by its Type attribute.
 Type can be one of the following: